Sasley/readme_generator_take2/README.md

 Here are some guidelines to help you get started:

-* Make sure that your repo includes a `package.json` with the required dependencies.
-You can create one by running `npm init` when you first set up the project, before installing any dependencies.

 * Include a video of the typical user flow through your application.
 This includes views of the prompts and the responses after their selection.